 Adopting embedded systems for industrial vision applications and smart factories

-Topics: Open machine vision, Open AI, Edge AI, Open hardware
+Topics: Open machine vision, Edge AI, Open hardware

 With the increasing demand for flexibility, easy integrability and low power consumption without compromising performance, many vision-oriented applications that have traditionally used industrial PCs as the main processing platform are shifting to embedded systems.
 The need for small size, energy and cost efficiency have been driving the proliferation of embedded solutions, typically Arm-based, which now provide enough compute for modern industrial systems performing real-time, machine learning-enhanced video processing.